How To Reset Your Electric Scooter? [Little-Known Tips]

 Hard resetting your scooter should only be left as a last-resort troubleshooting method.
 Most models, especially when overheated, just need a few minutes of rest before you can turn them on and ride them again.

-There are a few other steps you can try before reaching for the reset button.
+You can try a few other steps before reaching for the reset button.

 Plug the charger in